Dark ride: Ghost train

-In the United Kingdom, the Republic of Ireland, New Zealand, China and Australia, dark rides with a scary theme are called ghost trains.
+In the United Kingdom, Ireland, New Zealand, China and Australia, dark rides with a scary theme are called ghost trains.

 The first ride to use the name "Ghost Train" was that of Blackpool Pleasure Beach.
 The ride was imported in 1930 and originally called The Pretzel (due to the curving shape of its track layout); but as pretzels were little-known in Britain, it was soon renamed after The Ghost Train, a play which ran for a year in London, a film adaptation of which was showing in 1931.
 It was rebuilt in 1936 and has remained unchanged since.
 Blackpool Pleasure Beach is also home to Valhalla, a large indoor dark ride.

 In Australia, a dark ride is named The Ghost Train at Luna Park, Melbourne, and a similarly named ride was destroyed by fire in 1979 at Luna Park Sydney.

 The concept is also popular in the United States.
 One notable ghost train from the country is The Haunted Mansion, first opened in Disneyland in Anaheim, California, on August 9, 1969.